rust-lang/rust/doc/tutorial.md

 of `seq<int>`—the `of` clause *refers* to a type, rather than defining one.

+Note that functions do not explicitly have the type parameters that are provided by the iface.
+It will cause a compile-time error if you include them in the iface or impl.

 ## Casting to an interface type

 The above allows us to define functions that polymorphically act on